sshane/openpilot-archive/README.md

 The `stock_additions` branch is my release branch that will receive occasional and verified updates from my [development branch](https://github.com/ShaneSmiskol/openpilot/tree/stock_additions-devel).

 `stock_additions-release` however is the release-release branch that will contain 1 commit containing the latest of all the commits in the `stock_additions` branch.
-This branch only takes 70MB enabling fast cloning of this fork!
+This branch is only 70MB enabling fast cloning of this fork!

 To install Stock Additions, just run the following on your EON/C2: